creativeorange/Craft-redactor-font-awesome/README.md

 ![Image of Craft Redactor Font Awesome](./coFontAwesomePreview.jpg)

-This plugin brings Font Awesome to your Craft website.
+This plugin adds the ability to select Font Awesome icons in Redactor in your CP panel.
+To use this plugin you also need the free [Redactor](https://github.com/craftcms/redactor) plugin.

 ## Download & Installation